mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - Application Hosting
 - Large-Scale Compute

-Hosting & Shared Responsibility Models
+**Hosting & Shared Responsibility Models**

-IaaS - Greater control and access from the OS up; client responsible for OS, runtime, apps, functions, whiole provider takes care of infra
+IaaS - Greater control and access from the OS level and up
+  - client responsible for   - OS, runtime, apps, functions
+  - provider responsible for - infra
-PaaS - Less control and access alongside, lower admin overhead; client responsible for apps, functions, while provider takes care of infra, OS, runtime
+PaaS - Less control and access alongside, lower admin overhead
+  - client responsible for   - apps, functions
+  - provider responsible for - infra, OS, runtime
-FaaS (Functions as a Service) / serverless - limited control and access with a focus on individual functions; client manages functions, while provider takes care of infra, OS, runtime, apps
+FaaS (Functions as a Service) / serverless - limited control and access with a focus on individual functions
+  - client responsible for   - functions
+  - provider responsible for - infra, OS, runtime, apps

 You select model based on workload you have, and path to the cloud may vary.
 General steps outline: